-THE HISTORICAL LEVELS OF THE CPI ARE NOT AN INDICATION OF THE FUTURE LEVELS OF THE CPI.
+THE HISTORICAL LEVELS OF THE CPI ARE NOT AN INDICATION OF THE FUTURE LEVELS OF THE CPI AND THOSE LEVELS MAY CHANGE SUBSTANTIALLY.

 The historical levels of the CPI are not an indication of the future levels of the CPI during the term of the Notes.
-In the past, the CPI has experienced periods of volatility and such volatility may occur in the future.
+In the past, the CPI has experienced periods of substantial volatility, including on a month-by-month basis, and such volatility may occur in the future.
 Fluctuations and trends in the CPI that have occurred in the past are not necessarily indicative, however, of fluctuations that may occur in the future.